slowernews/wisdom-tldr/chapters/0_intro.md

 > *"As soon as you trust yourself you will know how to live."
 -- J.W.
 Goethe [1749]*

+> *"Do not go where the path may lead, go instead where there is no path and leave a trail."
+-- Ralph Waldo Emerson [1803]*

 > *"Whatever you are, be a good one."
 -- Abraham Lincoln [1809]*